 More recently, PowerApps Plans has been launched enabling bespoke apps to be created for handling specific workstreams.
 This is now the main platform licence as it provides the full power of PowerApps to build desktop and mobile apps using most standard Dynamics entities and unlimited custom entities.

-For example, lets say a team of users is responsible for managing training courses but their usage needs exceed the entitlements of the Team Member licence.
-For this type of requirement, users would previously have been equipped with a Dynamics 365 Sales or Customer Service first party app and their system would then be adapted to handle their training processes.
-That’s because through the earlier Dynamics licensing model, one of these first-party apps would be the only viable licence but this would inevitably give users more functionality than they needed – especially if they only manage courses, delegates and trainers.
+For example, a team of users is responsible for managing training courses but their usage needs exceed the entitlements of the Team Member licence.
+For this type of requirement, users would previously have been equipped with a Dynamics 365 Sales or Customer Service app and their system would then be adapted to handle their training processes.
+That’s because through the earlier Dynamics licensing model, one of these first-party apps would be the only viable licence but this would inevitably give users more functionality than required – especially if they only manage courses, delegates and trainers.

-In this scenario, by using PowerApps P2, a streamlined course management hub could be created that would purely handle these processes.
-In addition to capacity for unlimited custom entities this hub would be able to reference standard Dynamics 365 entities such as contacts, accounts and activities.
+In this scenario, by using a PowerApps Plan, a streamlined course management hub could be created to handle these specific processes.
+As well as having entitlement to work with unlimited custom entities, this hub would be able to reference standard Dynamics 365 entities such as contacts, accounts and activities.

-Model-driven apps licensed through PowerApps P2 are created using the Dynamics 365 Unified Interface so they look consistent to the first party apps.
-Crucially, data is stored in the Common Data Service and so connects with other PowerApps, Dynamics 365 apps as well as hundreds of other apps and services.
+Model-driven apps licensed through PowerApps Plan are created using the Unified Interface so they look consistent to Dynamics environments.
+Crucially, this data is stored in the Common Data Service connecting it with other PowerApps, Dynamics 365 apps as well as hundreds of other apps and services.

-Some important differences do exist between a Common Data Service for Apps environment and a Dynamics 365 Customer Engagement instance so prior discussion would be needed to assess the suitability of PowerApps P2 for specific requirements.
-Also, while P2 provides access to most standard Dynamics 365 entities and forms, there are a small number of restricted entities which can’t be used in create / update / delete scenarios unless users hold a valid Dynamics 365 licence.
+Some important differences do exist between a Common Data Service for Apps environment and a Dynamics 365 Customer Engagement instance so prior discussion would be needed to assess the suitability of PowerApps Plan for specific requirements.
+Also, these Plans provide access to most standard Dynamics 365 entities and forms, there are a small number of restricted entities which can’t be used in create / update / delete scenarios unless users hold a valid Dynamics 365 licence.
 This includes cases, goals, entitlements, SLAs and the schedule board.

 #6 Professional SKUs